AvijeetPrasad/laputas/index.md

 In this webpage, we aim to cover some of the intricacies and nuances associated with many of the facets of physics, including some of these unresolved problems.
+We will cover topics ranging from high energy physics to astrophysics.

-We have divided the content in three levels:
+We have divided the content into three levels:

-You can just read the text
+1. A general reader can get the basic idea from the text.
+2. A more interested reader can grasp the ideas better throught the equations.
-You can look at the code
+3. An advanced reader can tinker with the code on the Google Colab page.

-You can work through the exercises.
+In each of the articles we also suggest some problems for the readers to try out on their own.

-Hope you’ll fun working it out!
+Hope you’ll have fun working it out!